syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-mail-merge.md

 ## Event support for mail merge

 The `MailMerge` class provides event support to customize the document contents and merging image data during the Mail merge process.
-The following events are supported by Essential DocIO in Mail merge process:
+The following events are supported by Essential<sup style="font-size:70%">&reg;</sup> DocIO in Mail merge process:

 * `MergeField`: Occurs when a **Mail merge field** except image Mail merge field is encountered.